What are content themes?

 Visibility.
 Search engines love it when you produce and publish related content.

 Growth.
-You’re providing an array of valuable and evergreen content on a niche topic.
+You’re providing valuable and evergreen content on a niche topic.

 The “One Thing Only” Challenge

-Getting started, many brands expect it to be challenging to speak about “only one thing” at a time.
-Can a medium-sized IT company talk about IT automation for a whole quarter?
-(They can.)
+Many brands expect it to be challenging to speak about “only one thing” at a time.

-While posting a tweet is easy, you need to stick to your messaging for longer periods of time.
+While posting a tweet is easy, you must stick to your message for extended periods.
 So, how do you talk about “one thing” for a more extended period?

 To come up with good ideas, it’s helpful to brainstorm.

-In my experience, coming up with content variations is a lot easier than most might think.
-After all, I’ve been blogging around a Content Theme (i.e. public relations is a powerful business tool) myself for nearly two decades.
+In my experience, creating content variations is much easier than most might think.
+After all, I’ve been blogging around a content theme (i.e. public relations is a powerful business tool) for nearly two decades.

-Once you get started as a team, the ideas will start to flow, and you’ll soon find yourself in a situation where you have too many great ideas instead.
+Once you start as a team, the ideas will begin to flow, and you’ll soon find yourself in a situation where you have too many great ideas.

-The real “one thing only” challenge is actually of a different kind:
+The actual “one thing only” challenge is actually of a different kind:

-The challenge with Content Themes is to convince your organisation not to speak about non-related matters.
-An organisation “chatters” all the time and to convinces all functions to speak as one—that’s the challenge.
+Content themes’ challenge is convincing your organisation not to speak about non-related matters.
+An organisation “chatters” all the time and convinces all functions to talk as one—that’s the challenge.